hartwigmedical/hmftools/sage/README.md

 ```

  # Read context
+ The read context of a variant is the region surrounding it in the read where it was found.

- SAGE defines a core read context around each candidate point mutation position which uniquely identifies the variant from both the reference and other possible variants at that location regardless of local alignment.
+ It must be sufficiently large to uniquely identify the variant from both the reference and other possible variants at that location regardless of local alignment.
  SAGE uses the read context to search for evidence supporting the variant and calculate the allelic depth and frequency.

  The core read context is a distinct set of bases surrounding a variant after accounting for any microhomology in the read and any repeats in either the read or ref genome.